w3c/svgwg/master/coords.md

 positive value for the positive dimension, or with <span class='attr-value'>'0'</span>
 for both the width and height if no positive dimension is specified.
-Similarly, subpaths segments of a {{path}} element with zero width and height must be included in that element's geometry for the sake of the bounding box.</p>
+Similarly, subpaths segments of a {{path}} element with zero width and height must be included in that element's geometry for the sake of the bounding box.

 <p class="ready-for-wider-review">An element with no position specified (such as a
-{{path}} element with a value of <span class='prop-value'>none</span> for the {{d}} property) is positioned at the point (0,0) for the purposes of calculating a bounding box.</p>
+{{path}} element with a value of <span class='prop-value'>none</span> for the {{d}} property) is positioned at the point (0,0) for the purposes of calculating a bounding box.

-<p>Note that elements whose DOM object does not derive from <a>SVGGraphicsElement</a>
+<p>Note that elements whose DOM object does not derive from [=SVGGraphicsElement=]
-(such as gradient elements) do not have a bounding box, and thus have no interface to request a bounding box.</p>
+(such as gradient elements) do not have a bounding box, and thus have no interface to request a bounding box.

-<p>Elements in the <a>rendering tree</a> which reference unresolved resources shall
+<p>Elements in the [=rendering tree=] which reference unresolved resources shall
-still have a bounding box, defined by the position and dimensions specified in their attributes, or by the <a>initial value</a> for those attributes if no values are supplied.
+still have a bounding box, defined by the position and dimensions specified in their attributes, or by the [=initial value=] for those attributes if no values are supplied.
 For example, the element <code>&lt;use href="#bad" x="10" y="10"/&gt;</code>
-would have a bounding box with an x and y of 10 and a width and height of 0.</p>
+would have a bounding box with an x and y of 10 and a width and height of 0.

 <p>The following algorithm defines how to compute a bounding box for a given
 element.
-The inputs to the algorithm are:</p>
+The inputs to the algorithm are:

 <ul>
   <li><var>element</var>, the element we are computing a bounding box for;</li>